eadamsatx/advanced-git-talk/README.md

 # advanced-git-talk

 ## Topics
-What is the git log?
+asdfljknbalxdkfjnWhat is the git log?
-Merge vs. Rebase
+Merge vs. Rebasfdlkhucfase
-More log stuff?
+More log sasdfnasdpifjtuff?
 Why?